pyy2/cs1653-2019su-kmd127-pyy2-stm107/reports/phase-1.md

 **Property 5:** **DURABILITY**

 Durability states that after a transaction successfully completes, changes to data persist and are not undone, even in the event of a system failure.
-If file f is shared with members of group g, and a member of group g modifies and saves the file, the new file should persist.
+If file f is shared with members of group g, and a member of group g modifies and saves the file, the saved should persist so that other members of group g will see the modifications.

 ** **

-**Property 6:** **PERFORMANCE**
+**Property 6:** **TURNAROUND TIME**

-Performance denotes that if user X is trying to access a file, the file should be available within a reasonable timeframe.
+Turnaround time states that the system should respond to user requests within a reasonable timeframe.
+Turnaround time relates to all transactions in the system for example, if user X tries to access and edit a file, the file should take no longer than 1-2 seconds to open.

 ** **

-**Property 7:**
+**Property 7:** **AVAILABILITY**

+Availability states that the system should be available to authorized users when the user needs it.
+Otherwise the purpose of a shared file system is less beneficial than locally storing the file.

 ** **